shizoda/SIFA/README.md

 ## Unsupervised Bidirectional Cross-Modality Adaptation via Deeply Synergistic Image and Feature Alignment for Medical Image Segmentation

-Tensorflow implementation of our unsupervised cross-modality domain adaptation framework. <br/>
+Tensorflow implementation of an unsupervised cross-modality domain adaptation framework. <br/>
-This is the version of our [TMI paper](https://arxiv.org/abs/2002.02255). <br/>
+This is the version of this [TMI paper](https://arxiv.org/abs/2002.02255). <br/>
-Please refer to the branch [SIFA-v1](https://github.com/cchen-cc/SIFA/tree/SIFA-v1) for the version of our AAAI paper. <br/>
+Please refer to the branch [SIFA-v1](https://github.com/cchen-cc/SIFA/tree/SIFA-v1) for the version of the AAAI paper. <br/>

 ## Paper
 [Unsupervised Bidirectional Cross-Modality Adaptation via Deeply Synergistic Image and Feature Alignment for Medical Image Segmentation](https://arxiv.org/abs/2002.02255)